 Historic New England partners with museums, galleries, and other venues to present exhibitions that draw from our Library and Archives, which contains more than one million items that document the region's architectural and cultural history, and our extraordinarily broad object collection, the largest assemblage of New England art and artifacts in the country.
-Many of our exhibitions are the result of our 100 Years, 100 Communities initiative, which preserves and shares the twentieth-century stories of communities throughout New England.

 Several of these exhibitions are available for rental by museums, galleries, and other venues.
 Learn more.

 On View Now

 This exhibition combines more than forty black and white photographs by Justin Goodstein, a documentary photographer, with quotes from vendors and shoppers of Boston's open-air market.
 Presented in conjunction with Historic New England's Everyone's History series The Haymarket Project, this exhibition depicts today's market including Halal butchers, artisanal cheesemongers, and Cambodian fruit sellers.

 White on White: Churches of Rural New England